Lasting Transformation: Behavior Change That Sticks with Eric Zimmer

 - End before you build dread.

-This applies to more than meditation.
-If the practice is always framed as self-improvement through self-rejection, part of you will eventually rebel.
+This applies beyond meditation.
+If your practice is always framed as self-improvement through self-rejection, part of you will eventually rebel.
 Lasting transformation asks for enough structure to repeat and enough kindness to keep returning.

 Key takeaways